Read our New York team's pre-Inauguration speculation on what the Trump Administration's policy might look like.

 - Approvals Processes.
 Mr. Trump has proposed regulatory reform to reduce bureaucratic delays and streamline the permitting and approvals processes for infrastructure projects.

-- Mergers & Acquisitions and Foreign Investment Review
+3. Mergers and Acquisitions and Foreign Investment Review

 - Antitrust and Competition.
 While antitrust and competition issues did not feature prominently in Mr. Trump’s campaign, some of Mr. Trump's campaign comments, including on AT&T's $85.4 billion bid for Time Warner, potentially suggest that the Trump Administration will continue the trend of increasing challenges to mergers and acquisitions.